7 Baby Steps for Getting Out of Debt

 Trying to shovel your way out of a mountain of debt?
-Popular financial expert Dave Ramsey, the host of the nationally-syndicated radio program The Dave Ramsey Show, suggests that you follow these seven "baby steps" as you pay off debt and build wealth.
+Popular financial expert Dave Ramsey, the host of the nationally syndicated radio program "The Dave Ramsey Show," suggests that you follow seven "baby steps" as you pay off debt and build wealth.
 Before covering these, though, check out a bit of background for those of you not familiar with Dave Ramsey.

-Baby Step 1: Contribute $1,000 to an Emergency Fund
+Contribute $1,000 to an Emergency Fund

 An emergency fund, also known as a rainy day fund, consists of money that you set aside in case of a dire emergency.
 It's not an account that you tap to go on vacation or buy a new vacuum cleaner.
 Even if you have massive credit card debt, Ramsey says you should put aside $1,000 in an emergency fund.
 Then start focusing on your debt.

-Baby Step 2: Pay Off Your Debt
+Pay Off Your Debt

-Step two is a big step, one that might take years: pay off all debt except for your mortgage.
-Ramsey advocates a tactic called the "debt snowball."
+Step two is a big step, one that might take years: Pay off all debt except for your mortgage.
+Ramsey advocates a tactic called the debt snowball.
 This involves paying debts from the smallest balance to the largest balance, regardless of interest rate.
 This is a controversial tactic because most finance experts advocate "debt stacking," where you focus on paying off the debt with the highest interest rate first.

 However, many people have had success with the debt snowball because this method gives people momentum with their debt payoff.
 By getting rid of your smallest debt, you feel a sense of accomplishment that can carry through to your next smallest debt.

-Baby Step 3: Build a 3-6 Month Emergency Fund
+Build a 3- to 6-Month Emergency Fund

 Once you've paid all of your debt off, build an emergency fund that covers three to six months of your living expenses.
 This will save you from going into debt again in the event you face a major crisis like a job loss.
-If that seems like a lot, remember that you'll be debt free at this point, so all the money you were using to pay off your debt can now be directed toward your savings.
+If that seems like a lot, remember that you'll be debt-free at this point, so all the money you were using to pay off your debt can now be directed toward your savings.

-Baby Step 4: Save 15 Percent of Your Income for Retirement
+Save 15% of Your Income for Retirement

-Baby Step 5: Save for College
+Save for College

-Next, start saving for either your own college education or your children's college education (or both!).
+Next, start saving for either your own college education or your children's college education (or both).
 He recommends using 529 College Savings Plans and Educational Savings Accounts (ESAs) as your savings vehicles.
 Think this should come before saving for retirement?
 Look at it this way: Your children can take out loans for college.
 You can't take out loans for retirement.
 Put your future first.

-Baby Step 6: Pay Off the Mortgage
+Pay Off the Mortgage

 Now it's time to throw every dime into paying off your mortgage early.
 Why wait 30 years to finish making house payments?
-You can aggressively pay down the principal and become completely debt-free, including your home!
+You can aggressively pay down the principal and become completely debt-free, including your home.

 This can be a great move for retirement, especially if you plan on living in your current home for the rest of your life.
 You'll have the peace of mind that comes with knowing you own your home free and clear.
-No one wants to worry about making their mortgage payment in retirement.
+No one wants to worry about making mortgage payments in retirement.

-Baby Step 7: Build Wealth and Give
+Build Wealth and Give

 Now you're saving 15% toward retirement (or more), you're debt-free (including the mortgage), and you're prepared to send your kids to college.
-It's time to focus on building wealth by investing, creating businesses, etc. Don't forget to give to charity now that you're taken care of, either.
+It's time to focus on building wealth by investing, creating businesses, etc. Don't forget to give to charity now that you're taken care of.
 The best thing about having wealth is sharing it with others who need it more.